-- inability to travel.
-If you have a “disability or severe illness and are physically unable to travel” you need to contact the Further Submission Unit and discuss submitting by post.
-You will need to provide medical evidence that “clearly indicates a disability or severe illness that results in [you] being physically unable to
+- If you are unable to travel.
+If you have a “disability or severe illness and are physically unable to travel” you need to contact the Further Submissions Unit and discuss submitting by post.
+You will need to provide medical evidence that “clearly indicates a disability or severe illness that results in [you] being physically unable to travel to Liverpool”.

 - Ongoing judicial review.
 If you have an ongoing judicial review challenging a removal or enforcement decision, or if you have been granted permission to proceed with a judicial review, you can submit by post.